On objects dual to tree-cut decompositions

 \begin{theorem} Let $G$ be a graph and $\T$ be a tree-cut decomposition of $G$.
 Then: \begin{itemize}[nosep] \item If $\T$ has GPRTW's width $k$, then $\T$ has adhesion-width $\leq k^2$ and bag-width $\leq k$. \item If $\T$ has adhesion-width $a$ and bag-width $b$, then $\T$ has GPRTW's width $\leq a+b+2$. \end{itemize} \end{theorem} \begin{proof} We show the first implication.
 Let us assume that $\T$ has GPRTW's width $k$.
 In particular, we have $\max\{|\adh(e)|\colon e\in E(T)\}\leq k$ and $\max\{w_t \colon t \in V(T)\}\leq k$.
 Since by definition $w_t \geq |X_t|$ for any $t\in V(T)$, we immediately obtain that $\T$ has bag-width $\leq k$.
 Concerning the adhesion-width, note that $|\{t'\in N_T(t) \colon |\adh(tt')|\geq 3\}|\leq k$ for every ${t\in V(T)}$.
 Since in addition $|\adh(tt')|\leq k$ for every $tt'\in E(T)$, we get that $\T$ has adhesion-width $\leq k^2$.

 We now show the other implication.
 Suppose that $\T$ has adhesion-width $a$ and bag-width~$b$.
-If $a=0$ then $\T$ only contains thin adhesions, and we deduce that GPRTW's width is bounded by the size of a largest bag in $\T$, plus the size of a largest thin adhesion in $\T$.
+If $a=0$ then $\T$ only contains thin adhesions, and we deduce that GPRTW's width is bounded by the size of a largest bag in $\T$, plus the size of a largest thin adhesion in $\T$ (as the size of thin adhesions actually appears in Definition~\ref{def:tctw-Giannopoulou}).
 Hence $\T$ has GPRTW's width $\leq b+2$ in that case.
 Otherwise by definition, $a\geq 3$.
 Clearly, $|\adh(e)|\leq a$ for every $e\in E(T)$ in that case.
 Since for every $t\in V(T)$, $w_t$ is bounded by the size of $X_t$ plus the size of the adhesion of $t$, we conclude that GPRTW's width is bounded by the maximum of the following two quantities: the largest size of an adhesion of an edge in $\T$, and the largest cumulated size of $X_t$ and the adhesion of $t$, for a node $t$ in $\T$.
 This is bounded by $\max(a, a+b)$, hence the conclusion. \end{proof}

 By combining Theorem~\ref{thm:wollan-comparison} and~\ref{thm:tctw-Wollan-Giannopoulou}, we immediately get the following.

 \begin{corollary} Let $G$ be a graph and let $k$ and $\ell$ be the Wollan's tree-cut width and the ab-tree-cut width of $G$, respectively.
 Then